fzliu/fzliu.github.io/_posts/2022-02-07-my-experience-living-and-working-in-china-part-i.md

 <div align="center">
   <img src="/img/pudong-city-brain.jpg">
 </div>
-<p><sub>An image I found of Pudong District's (Pudong is a district in Shanghai, home to Shanghai Pudong International Airport i.e. PVG) city brain platform via a Baidu search.
+<p style="text-align:center"><sub>An image I found of Pudong District's (Pudong is a district in Shanghai, home to Shanghai Pudong International Airport i.e. PVG) city brain platform via a Baidu search.
 Although it looks fancy, there is really little to no new underlying technology behind these systems.</sub></p>

 You might wonder how China's economy is able to grow at such a blistering pace despite the huge number of arguably inefficient government programs.
 The answer is rooted in East Asian culture: work ethic.
 Blue collar Chinese workers are willing work 60+ hour weeks while sustaining themselves on ramen and $1.5 cigarette packs every day just to ensure their kids can get the best education and an improved quality of life.
 The whole concept of [996](https://en.wikipedia.org/wiki/996_working_hour_system) is rooted in the Confucian ideals of hard work and industriousness.
 The "laziest" men and women in China are arguably owners of small- to mid-size businesses; they are often the last to arrive and first to leave from work.
 The CPC loves to take credit for China's recent growth, but the reality is that the growth was the result of Chinese work ethic plus a switch from central planning to a mixed economy.